ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 8. Allows exception photo capture only if an exception has been marked.
    * Step 2 to7 must be performed to capture the exception photo.

-9. System captures and stores the transaction details for audit purpose.
+9. System captures and stores the transaction details for audit purpose (except PII data).
 #### K. Retry capture of face photo as configured
 While registering an individual, a registration officer captures the face photo of the individual.
 If the quality score of the photo captured is less than the threshold score, the system allows registration officer to retry face capture
 1. The system displays the quality score and the threshold score for the capture.